Ultimate Positivity is Decidable for Simple Linear Recurrence Sequences: Algorithm for Ultimate Positivity

-is a sum of $S$-units.
-Applying Theorem~\ref{thm:sunit} to this term, we have $X=C_1\rho^n$ for some constant $C_1>0$ and $Y = C_2\rho^n$ for some constant $C_2>0$ (since an embedding of $K$ into $\mathbb{C}$ maps characteristic roots to characteristic roots).
-The theorem tells us that for each $\varepsilon>0$ there exists a constant $C>0$ such that for all but finitely many values of $n$.
+Applying Theorem~\ref{thm:sunit} to the sum of $S$-units in (\ref{eq:S-units}), we have $X=C_1\rho^n$ for some constant $C_1>0$ and $Y = C_2\rho^n$ for some constant $C_2>0$ (since an embedding of $K$ into $\mathbb{C}$ maps characteristic roots to characteristic roots).
+The theorem tells us that for each $\varepsilon>0$ there is a constant $C>0$ such that for all but finitely many values of $n$.
 (Since $\uu$ is non-degenerate, it follows from the Skolem-Mahler-Lech Theorem that each non-empty sub-sum of the left-hand side vanishes for finitely many $n$.)